 The thermostats offered by Nest and Ecobee are similar in the following respects:

-• Both thermostats will allow you to set a temperature range and will call on your furnace for heat if your home gets too cold or your air conditioner tune-up North Salt Lake for cooling if your home gets too warm
+- Both thermostats will allow you to set a temperature range and will call on your furnace for heat if your home gets too cold or your air conditioner tune-up for cooling if your home gets too warm

 Differences

 One of the main differences between the Nest and Ecobee is the number of wires required to install them.
 Thermostats are usually installed using four wires, but in our experience, the Nest thermostat calls for five wires in most applications.
-This often catches the do-it-yourselfer off guard and results in a service call to Blue Best Heating & Air.
+This often catches the do-it-yourselfer off guard and results in a service call to Blue Best Plumbing, Heating, Air, Generators.
 Although we are happy to come assist, some homeowners might be surprised to learn that they can avoid this issue altogether with the Ecobee, which requires only four wires.

 Most Ecobee thermostats also come with a remote temperature sensor.
 (These can be purchased separately for a Nest.)
 This will allow you to monitor and adjust the temperature in other areas of your house.
 For example, your thermostat may be installed near the main living area of your home.
 But, the basement in your home may run a few degrees cooler than you like.
 You can place the Ecobee remote sensor in your basement and program your furnace to come on if the temperature drops too low.